jawahermut/iron-final-Project/README.md

 * Postman: A tool for testing and documenting APIs, used for testing the API endpoints during development.
 * Maven: A build automation tool used for managing dependencies and building the project.
 * [Visual studio code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git):a popular source code editor developed by Microsoft.
 It is available for Windows, macOS, and Linux and provides a lightweight yet powerful environment for writing, editing, and debugging code across various programming languages.
+* [Angular](https://angular.io/): is an open-source, JavaScript framework written in TypeScript.
+Google maintains it, and its primary purpose is to develop single-page applications.

  ## Controllers and Routes structure
 ## Employee Controller